ebemunk/blog/content/post/2018-09-02-year-in-van.md

 ## Locations

-This chart shows the top locations that events take place in.
-Some were surprising to see (The Art of Loving!), others not so much.
+The chart below shows the top locations that events take place in.
+Some are surprising to see, like The Art of Loving.
+Others are expected, like Vancity Theatre which seems to post about every movie, and Rickshaw Theatre which is always a good time.

 <div id="places"></div>